lsgs/redcap-locking-api/README.md

 Locks the entire record if set to true.

 ## Format (optional and limited)
 JSON format allows to submit multiple records at once.
-Currenlty only supported in lock on record level.
+Currently only supported in lock on record level.

 ## Record/Event/Instrument/Instance/Arm Specification